Scheduler

 - 3.Let us know when to stop by submitting an end time.

-NOTE: You can also download and import this Postman collection to try out all of our Scheduler endpoints.
+NOTE: You can also download and import this Postman collection to try out all our Scheduler endpoints.
 New to Postman?
 Learn more about this tool here.

 Scheduler has several endpoints you can use to control the service: